risuorg/risu/doc/development/REVIEWER.md

 # How to review a code change

-We encourage you to contribute new plugins.
-We use [gerrithub](https://review.gerrithub.io) for reviewing proposed changes.
-The submission process looking something like this:

-1. Clone the citellus repository:

-        git clone git@github.com:citellusorg//citellus.git

-1. Configure the `git-review` tool:

-        git-review -s

-1. Check out the proposed change branch:

-         git-review -d 374436

-1. Run UT against it

-        tox
+Check out the PR submitted locally to validate (UT's, etc are already run from GH side)

 1. If everything passes successfully, perform a sample usage on available sosreport

         ~/citellus/citellus/citellus.py sosreportfolder

-1. Provide comments and feedback on the gerrithub page for the proposed change
+1. Provide comments and feedback on the PR page for the proposed change

 ## Things to review